 The difference in price between the highest bid price and lowest ask price in the order book.
 The bid-ask spread is a measure of a market's liquidity.
 To calculate, simply subtract the price of the lowest ask from the price of the highest bid.

 The technology cryptocurrencies are built upon is called a blockchain, where each "block" is a segment of digital information and "chain" refers to the database as a whole.
 Blockchains are permanent, public ledgers of an asset that, due to their immutability, eliminate the need for a trusted third party in handling the asset's ledger.
-Blockchains may differ technologically between cryptocurrencies, but they share these qualities: blockchains are public ledgers, all exchange records are stored on the blockchain, and each "block" is encrypted against alteration.
+Blockchains may differ technologically between cryptocurrencies, but they share these qualities: blockchains are public ledgers, all transaction records are stored on the blockchain, and each "block" is encrypted against alteration.

 Bot trading refers to softwares that rely on automated, algorithmic trading systems to execute trades on behalf of an individual or institution.
 Bots may perform arbitrage trades, trade at predetermined signals or attempt trading strategies based on historical market data.
 Bots may add liquidity (though sometimes more perceived than real) to markets.